Author: Sebastian Scheplitz

 COVID-19 has had bettors and sports fans starving for sports, and when sports return with a bang in 2021, you can expect your customers to be very eager to play.
 So, make sure you put sufficient effort and resources into sports betting content localization so that you reach and inspire players in all markets where your brand is present.

-How did you like Sebastian Scheplitz’s blog post “An Overview of the Scandinavian and DACH Gambling Markets”?
+How did you like Sebastian Scheplitz’s blog post “10 Creative Sportsbook Marketing Campaign Ideas for Maximum ROI”?
 Let us know in the comments if you have anything to add, have another content idea for iGaming blog posts, or just want to say “hello.” 🙂